Vauxhall Crossland review - Practicality, comfort and boot space

 There are loads of clever touches that make the Crossland one of the most practical cars in its class

 The driving position is good and extremely comfortable over long distances due to its elevated stance and supportive seats.
 The car’s large glasshouse makes the cabin feel light and airy, but the way the dashboard stretches out ahead of you can make parking tricky.
-The short rear overhang ensures tricky parking manoeuvres aren't too taxing, although the rear sensors and camera should limit dings and dents for less confident drivers.
+The short rear overhang helps to mitigate this issue, while the rear sensors and camera should help limit any dings and dents for less confident drivers.

 Leg room, head room & passenger space

-All cars have a 60:40 split-folding rear seat configuration, while the SRi and Ultimate Nav versions add a sliding function for the bench which allows passengers to prioritise legroom or cargo area depending on yours or their needs – boosting boot space by up to 110 litres.
+All cars have a 60:40 split-folding rear seat configuration, while the top-of-the-range Ultimate version gets a sliding function for the bench, which allows passengers to prioritise legroom or cargo area depending on the situation.
+Pushing the seats forward increases boot space by up to 110 litres.

 In this review

-- 1Vauxhall Crossland review The Crossland SUV offers a sporty look and good family practicality, but isn't as sharp to drive as some rivals
+- 1Vauxhall Crossland review The Crossland SUV offers good family practicality, but isn't as sharp to drive or efficient as some rivals

 - 2Engines, performance and drivePunchy engines deliver decent refinement, but the Crossland doesn’t offer much in the way of fun

 - 3MPG, CO2 and Running CostsThe Crossland's petrol engine is fairly efficient, however it can't match the fuel economy you get from rivals with hybrid power

 - 4Interior, design and technologyThe Crossland is loaded with kit, but certain parts of the cabin still feel built down to a cost